NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge

 \subsection{Metric and Semantic Map Generation}

 LAMP builds both a geometric and semantic global map from sensor measurements attached to the nodes in the factor graph.
 Both maps are built by projecting sensor measurements into the global reference frame by using the latest, optimized state of the associated pose-nodes in the factor graph.
-For the geometric map, these sensor measurements (Keyed Sensor Data in \autoref{fig:lamp_architecture}) are either point clouds (from lidar, depth cameras or visual feature tracking) or local occupancy grids.
+For the geometric map, these sensor measurements (Keyed Sensor Data in \autoref{fig:lamp_architecture}) are either point clouds (from LiDAR, depth cameras or visual feature tracking) or local occupancy grids.
+In particular, structures like confidence-rich occupancy grids \cite{CRM}, allows for encoding the environmental uncertainty, which then can be used for perception-aware coverage planning and enabling SMAP-like behaviors \cite{CRM-planning}.
 For the semantic map, the sensor measurements are descriptive observations, such as detections of distinct objects (e.g. backpacks, survivors), semantic classifications of 3D spaces (e.g. doorways, stairs) or ambient measurements (e.g. temperature, pressure, gas concentration).
 The resulting 3D semantic map provides rich situational awareness to the operator of the robotic team, and can be the critical output data product of the overall system.
 The semantic map is especially important in the context of SubT, where the semantic map primarily consists of the globally localized artifact observations (both objects and ambient measurements), which is exactly the information needed for scoring (\autoref{sec:artifacts}).